ruggeri/tech-notes/randos/quantum-computing-2.md

 `|0>`.
 So `<0||0> = 1`.
 We simplify and just write `<0|0>` (no double
 bar) to mean the inner product of `|0>` with itself.

-## Quantum Key Distribution

-I want to agree on secret key bits with you.
-We assume we have a quantum channel, and an authenticated classical channel.
-An authenticated channel means that Eve can eavesdrop but cannot pretend to be either of us.
-What kind of scenario could be like that: if I can authenticate can't I do crypto?
-Maybe the authentication comes from some factor that can't be mimicked, like your voice.

-Anyway, I send you some qubits, prepared either in the `|0>, |1>` computational basis or the Hadamard basis: `\frac{1}{\sqrt{2}} (|0> +
-|1>)`.

-I send you 32 qubits, each one prepared in a 50/50 choice of basis.
-16 will constitute our key, and 16 will be used for checking for eavesdroppers.

-How do we know eavesdroppers haven't observed the 16 qubits you're going to use as a key?
-Well, we're going to test them with the other 16 qubits.
-You randomly choose a basis to measure each qubit in.
-You will send the results back to me.
-You will say what basis you measured in.

-For those 16 qubits, you probably measured half of them in the wrong basis.
-But for the other half you do choose correctly.
-I know what the right answers are in that basis.

-Now, if Eve had eavesdropped one of those eight qubits, then after measuring, she needs to put something back in the channel.
-But here's the problem: how is she going to know how to prepare the qubits again for replacement?
-Measuring the eavesdropped qubits doesn't give her any information about the basis they were prepared in.

-So if Eve puts a qubit back in, she has a 50% that she'll put it in the wrong basis.
-Then there's a 50% chance it's selected for parity.
-Then there's a 50% chance that Bob measures it in the right basis.
-If all those things happen (1/8), then Alice's eavesdropping is detected.

-Of course, you can amplify this by using more parity qubits.
-And you throw out everything and start again whenever you detect eavesdropping.

 ## Simon's Algorithm

 We have a function `f` defined on `n` bits where for some `a` `f(x) =